Context menus

 Customize context menus per block type or workspace

-• text is the display text.
+• text: The display text.

 For example, here is a function that adds a Hello, World! item to a workspace's context menu: